benpence/keepintouch/README.md

 For each entry in the data file, _keepintouch_ determines a score to sort the entries by:

-    today - (last contacted + (interval +/- 25%))
+    today - (last contacted + (interval +/- (0% to 25%)))

-where the `+/- 25%` added or subtracted is randomized each time you run _keepintouch_.
+where the `+/- (0% to 25%)` added or subtracted is randomized each time you run _keepintouch_.
 Entries with the greatest score will be listed to you first and will tend to be those people that you have not contacted in a while and you wish to contact more often.
 You don't have to use the program on a regular basis.

 You can use the Weight Scheduler with either of these commands: